 Gacy was born in Chicago and by all accounts led a difficult childhood, abused by his father and molested by a family friend.
 He dropped out of high school and moved to Las Vegas where he worked briefly in a mortuary before returning to Chicago to find his gift.
 Gacy was an extraordinarily good salesman.
 Moving to Waterloo, Iowa in 1966, Gacy joined the local Jaycees and became a well-regarded member of the community.
 With a wife and two children at home, few would suspect that this model citizen also had a penchant for wife swapping, pornography, prostitution and drugs, nor that he had begun molesting the teenage boys on his staff.
 But when two youngsters accused him of sexual assault, Gacy was arrested and convicted of sodomy.

 He served 18 months of a 10 year sentence and was released on the strength of his sterling record as a model prisoner.
 Within eight months of his release, Gacy was again charged with molesting a teenage boy, but this time the complaint was dismissed when the accused failed to appear in court.
 And then, magically, Gacy’s record seemed to vanish.

 It’s not hard to imagine that Gacy used his influence as a long standing member of the Jaycees, as well as his talent for persuasion, to pull the strings that led to the burying of his record.
-In any case, Gacy was able to buy a home in an unincorporated area of Norwood Park, marry for a second time and start a contracting business.
+In any case, Gacy was able to buy a home in an unincorporated part of Norwood Park, marry for a second time and start a contracting business.

 His business thrived.
 He became a precinct captain and was appointed director of the annual Polish Constitution Day Parade.
 He joined the Royal Order of the Moose and enrolled in their “Jolly Joker Clown Club” which provided performing clowns for fund raising events.
 But all was not fun and games.